kaivennemann/audio-messenger/README.md

 # NoyZChannel

-NoyZChannel is a messenger app that transmits text messages by encoding them into high-pitched audio sounds and playing them out.
-Any device in audible distance can then receive the broadcast message.
+NoyZChannel is a messaging app that transmits text messages by encoding them into high-pitched audio sounds and playing them out loud.
+Any device within audible distance can then receive the broadcast message.
+The app works offline as well.
 A demo can be found [here](https://kaivennemann.github.io/noyzchannel/).
 This project was submitted to Cam Hack 2025, the annual Cambridge hackathon.

 ### Setup